Ansible-Getting-Started/lightbulb/README.md

 True to its philosophy and The Ansible Way, Lightbulb has been developed so that using Lightbulb is as simple and low-overhead as possible.
 Requirements depend on the format and delivery of the Lightbulb content.

 * Modern HTML5 Standard Compliant Web Browser
-* A recent stable version of Python 2.7 and the latest stable version of the boto libraries.
+* A recent stable version of Python 2.7
 * The latest stable versions of Ansible.
 * A SSH client such as PuTTY or Mac OSX Terminal.
-* An AWS account or local Vagrant setup.

 ## Assumed Knowledge